01 May, 2019

 Imagine discovering a beautiful, secluded place for wild camping overnight...
 If you want to try wild camping, here is all you need to know.

 "Wild camping", or "informal camping" is the art of finding a fantastic location to camp for the night.
 It is different to "free camping", which, for campervans and motorhomes can also include places like a pub car park.
 Wild camping offers you peace, tranquillity and a genuine escape from the rest of civilisation in your own private corner of the world.
 It sounds idyllic and is also free, but you naturally forgo all the facilities and amenities of a traditional campsite.

-All land is privately owned over most of the UK and Ireland.
+Most land is privately owned in the UK and Ireland.
 The exception is the National Parks, Trusts and local authority land.
 Even there, you should still seek permission or use a designated camping area.
 If you are really organised, you can contact a landowner before you visit and ask permission to stay in a remote part of their land for one or two nights.
 Details of landowners can be found using the Land Registry.

 Guidelines for wild camping

 Please follow these guidelines to enjoy safe, responsible and sustainable wild camping.
 It is essential to have a minimal impact on the natural landscape and the plants, animals and people who live there.

 Leave No Trace - the Golden Rule of wild camping.
 Leave no litter and collect any litter that is in the area before you go.
 If your vehicle has no toilet facilities, all effluent waste must be buried deep and at least 50m from any water course.
 Any toilet tissue or sanitary products should be bagged and disposed of responsibly away from the site.

 Be Discreet - arrive late and leave early.
 Park in a safe location that is out of sight of houses.
 If you are not disturbing anybody, you will be less likely to be asked to leave.
 Avoid using your awning and setting up "a camp."